-Complications do not develop in most cases if PID is diagnosed and treated early.
+Usually, complications do not develop if PID is diagnosed and treated early.
 Possible complications include one or more of the following:

 - Difficulty becoming pregnant (infertility).
 PID can cause scarring or damage to the Fallopian tubes.
 This can occur whether or not the PID caused symptoms.

-- An increased risk of a pregnancy developing in a Fallopian tube (an ectopic pregnancy) if you become pregnant.
+- An increased risk of a future pregnancy developing in a Fallopian tube (an ectopic pregnancy) .
 This is due to damage to the Fallopian tube by the infection.
-If you have had PID and become pregnant, you have about a 1 in 10 risk of an ectopic pregnancy in a pregnancy after an episode of PID.
+There is a 1 in 10 risk of an ectopic pregnancy in a pregnancy after an episode of PID.

-- Persistent pain may develop.
-This often includes pain during sex.
+- Persistent pain may develop which can include pain during sex.

-- The risks of developing some complications of pregnancy (such as miscarriage, premature birth and stillbirth) are increased in pregnant women with untreated PID.
+- The risks of developing some complications of pregnancy (such as miscarriage, premature birth and stillbirth) are increased in pregnant women with untreated active PID.

 - Reactive arthritis.
-This is an uncommon cause of arthritis and eye inflammation.
-It is an uncommon complication of PID.
-It is thought to be due to the immune system 'over-reacting' to pelvic infection in some cases.
+This is an uncommon complication of PID and is thought to be due to the immune system 'over-reacting' to pelvic infection in some cases.

 - A collection of pus (an abscess) sometimes develops next to the womb (uterus) if the infection is severe.

-You are less likely to develop complications if you begin treatment within 2-3 days of symptoms starting.
+Long-term complications are less likely to develop if treatment is started within 2-3 days of symptoms starting.
 This may be possible if symptoms develop quickly.
-However, some women with PID have mild symptoms, or no symptoms at all.
-The infection may progress for quite some time before it is diagnosed or treated.
+However, some women with PID have mild symptoms, or no symptoms at all and therefore the infection may progress for quite some time before it is diagnosed or treated.